porterjamesj/website/content/blog/8-memory-bug.md

 request made by the download client that triggered the bug in the API.
-When starting to download an object, the client would, before making any `Range` requests, first connect to the server and make an unadorned `GET` request in order to gather some information (e.g. file name, size) from the response headers.
-It would then close the connection before streaming any of the response body (this was effectively `HEAD`).
+When starting to download an object, the client would, before making any `Range` requests, first connect to the server and make an unadorned `GET` in order to gather some information (e.g. file name, size) from the response headers.
+It would then close the connection before streaming any of the response body (this was effectively a `HEAD` request).
 It was this preliminary request that triggered the bug—`Range` support had been a red herring.

 Moreover, the bug was triggered only *after* the request had completed.
 If we delayed the client's closing of the connection by